grongierisc/iris-rag-demo/README.md

 First, we need to understand how LLMS works.
 LLMS are trained to predict the next word, given the previous words.
 So, if you give it a sentence, it will try to predict the next word, and so on.
 Easy, right?

 To interact with an LLM, usually you need to give it a prompt, and it will generate the rest of the sentence.
-For example, if you give it the prompt `What is the grongier.pex module?`, it will generate the rest of the sentence, and it will look like this:
+For example, if you give it the prompt `What is the iop module?`, it will generate the rest of the sentence, and it will look like this:

 ```
 I'm sorry, but I'm not familiar with the Pex module you mentioned.
 Can you please provide more information or context about it?
 ```

-Ok, as expected, it does not know what is the grongier.pex module.
+Ok, as expected, it does not know what is the iop module.
 But what if we give it a prompt that contains the answer?
-For example, if we give it the prompt `What is the grongier.pex module?
+For example, if we give it the prompt `What is the iop module?
 It is a module that allows you to do X, Y and Z.`, it will generate the rest of the sentence, and it will look like this:

 ```
-The grongier.pex module is a module that allows you to do X, Y and Z.
+The iop module is a module that allows you to do X, Y and Z.
 ```

-Ok, now it knows what is the grongier.pex module.
+Ok, now it knows what is the iop module.

-But what if we don't know what is the grongier.pex module?
+But what if we don't know what is the iop module?
 How can we give it a prompt that contains the answer?
 Well, that's where the *knowledge base* comes in.

 ![RAG](https://github.com/grongierisc/iris-rag-demo/blob/master/misc/rag_schema.png?raw=true)